hphelion/documentation/cloudos/install.overview.md

 definitions for compute, network, and volume resources.

-* Eve (Topology Provisioning Service)&mdash; HP Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology template of compute, network, and volume resources in a defined resource pool.
+* Eve (Topology Provisioning Service)&mdash; HP Cloud OS service to provide for provisioning lifecycle of a TOSCA-based infrastructure topology design of the compute, network, and volume resources in a defined resource pool.
 Also provides security and management.

 * Focus (Topology Document Repository Service)&mdash; HP Cloud OS service to provide for